LFDT-Paladin/paladin/doc-site/docs/architecture/distributed_sequencer_data_flows.md

 # Data flows between nodes

-Paladin nodes communicate data between themselves in order to build the correct on-chain transaction for a private Paladin transaction.
+Paladin nodes communicate data between themselves in order to build the correct on-chain transaction for a Paladin transaction.

 The basic rules for distribution of data between nodes are as follows: